- Freyung Castle

 Can I request a car service?

 We find this tour best suited on foot and by using public transport.
-If you require a car service, please let us know in your clients notes and we can arrange it for you.
+If you require a car service, please let us know in your client notes and we can arrange it for you.

 Born in Switzerland, raised in Austria from childhood Gabriela has been fascinated by history, art and people in general.
 After language studies in England, France, Italy and Mexico, Gabriela studied Interior Design in London.
 She then continued her studies at the University of Applied Arts in Vienna, which opened up a new window to all arts.
 With a degree in Interior Architecture and Industrial Design Gabriela has been sharing her passion for the arts and the city of Vienna since 1999 with visitors as a licensed guide.
 She also works in adult education in the field of contemporary architecture.
 Her special interests are in contemporary art, design, architecture and lifestyle.
 Gabriela is also Involved in the Vienna Design Week and the AZW, Architektur Zentrum Wien, which she frequently works for.
 Alpine sports is just another aspect of a very active life that she shares with a husband a two children in one of Viennas nicest neighborhoods, the Servitenviertel in 9th district.